ethical-se/ese-practices/README.md

 ## Acknowledgments

-Mirko Stocker and Stefan Kapferer contributed to the ESE content via discussion input, experimenation and review feedback.
+Bärbel Bohr, Mirko Stocker and Stefan Kapferer contributed to the ESE content via discussion input, experimenation and/or review feedback.

 This work was funded by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).